 5-25 staff cloud-bookkeeping practice.
 QBO/Xero-heavy.
 Categorization at scale + month-end close + client communications.

-We're not going to tell you financial services is broken.
 You know what's broken.
-We're going to tell you which parts the system can run without you.
+Here are the parts the system can run without you.

 The compounding cycles are the problem.
 Every workflow has to survive surge season AND month-end AND quarterly AND annual AND ad-hoc.
 AI gives you a layer that scales without overtime.